Gavin Baxter: Personal life

 Gavin's parents were both athletes as well.
+His cousins are Romy and Dionne Bridgeman who he visits regularly in Scotland, they are very successful dancers who have won many dance awards across Scotland.
 His father Kurt played basketball for BYU and Snow College.
 His mother Angela ran track for BYU, earning recognition as an All-American in the 1986 season in Indoor Track.
 She also held the BYU women's 200m record for 26 years, with a time of 23.39, and competed internationally for her home country of Scotland.
 His sister Lauren also ran track for BYU.